NR Engineering Co., Ltd. Listed by qilin Ransomware Group

 On May 15, 2026, Taiwanese automotive supplier NR Engineering Co., Ltd. appeared on the leak site of the qilin ransomware group, with the attackers claiming to have exfiltrated internal files during a ransomware incident.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates that qilin listed NR Engineering as a victim and posted samples of allegedly stolen corporate data.
 The exact number of files and their precise contents remain unconfirmed by independent verification, but the group’s standard practice is to publish proof of exfiltration before threatening full data release.
-No customer or employee records have been publicly dumped at the time of writing, yet the mere listing on a ransomware leak site signals that sensitive internal documents are now in the hands of criminals.
+No customer or employee records have been publicly dumped at the time of writing, yet the mere listing on a ransomware leak site signals that sensitive internal documents may now be in the hands of criminals.
 Ransomware.live, which tracks such incidents, provides the primary public record of the listing.

 Why This Matters for You and Your Family